Powerlearnproject/se-day1-assignment-fanelemanyathi/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is a branch of computer science that’s all about building, testing, and maintaining software.

+It plays a crucial role in making sure software is reliable, efficient, scalable, and secure—especially in high-stakes fields like healthcare and finance.

+Some of the biggest priorities in software engineering include making sure programs work as expected without bias, improving the development process, handling high traffic without slowing down, and keeping data safe with security measures like authentication, authorization, and encryption.

 Identify and describe at least three key milestones in the evolution of software engineering.

 The evolution of software engineering has been shaped by a few key turning points.
 As software systems became bigger and more complex, developers needed better ways to manage them.
 This led to structured programming, modular design, and object-oriented programming (OOP), making code easier to read, maintain, and collaborate on.

 Then came the need for better project management.
 Early software development was often chaotic, so formal methods like the Waterfall model, Agile development, and DevOps helped teams stay organized, build software more systematically, and adapt more easily to change.